Narasimhakommi/facedetection/README.md

 * CImplement segmentation features for the additional facial features
 * IImprove the app's user interface and usability.
 Add gpu in the mobile application.
 * Examine the system's complete operation and, in the event of any problems, troubleshoot and eliminate them to guarantee the application operates seamlessly.

+## Status tracker for iteration3 of the Project

 ## Iteration 4
 * Implement real-time video segmentation and integrate it with the camera feature..
 * Optimize the app's performance and memory usage.
 Support face parsing and object segmentation model.